jadeleiyu/lm_hallucination_mechanisms/README.md

-# Causal tracing and alleviation of factual hallucinations
+# Mechanism and evolution of language model hallucinations